We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Condoms come in many shapes and sizes.
-Finding the right fit can be tricky, but doing so will help people to have a better and safer sex life.
+Finding the right condom sizing can be tricky, but doing so will help people to have a better and safer sex life.

 Condom size is essential for ensuring the condom is effective in preventing sexually transmitted infections (STIs) and pregnancy.